parth5404/TEST-GS-Backend/README.md

-# Study-Notion-Mern-Backend
+#GS Academia -Mern-Backend

-> Backend API for StudyNotion application, which is a Edtech Website built on MERN Technologies.
+> Backend API for GS Academia application, which is a Edtech Website built on MERN Technologies.

 ## Links